Making The Most Of Special Needs Trusts

 Special Needs Trusts That Stand The Test Of Time

-When setting up a special needs trust, AB trust, or Q-tip trust, it’s important to create checks and balances to ensure a trust is administered appropriately.
+When setting up a special needs trust, it’s important to create checks and balances to ensure a trust is administered appropriately.
 Determining whom to select as a trustee, how to plan for the transfer of trusteeship, and what can be done to ensure fiduciary responsibility is maintained, require knowledge of the law, the tax code, and corporate trustees.

-At Chayet & Danzo, LLC, attorney Marco D. Chayet has extensive experience in helping families and individuals create special needs trusts.
-As a member of the National Special Needs Trust Academy, Mr. Chayet follows changes in the law, Medicaid, and tax code that can impact the options available to families and individuals.
-Mr. Chayet also understands how to structure a trust to create greater transparency in order to protect it from financial mismanagement on the part of corporate and private trustees.
+At Chayet & Danzo, LLC, our attorneys have extensive experience in helping families and individuals create special needs trusts.
+As members of the Academy of Special Needs Planners, We follow changes in the law, Medicaid, and tax code that can impact the options available to families and individuals.
+We also understands how to structure a trust to create greater transparency in order to protect it from financial mismanagement on the part of corporate and private trustees.

 Contact Our Special Needs Trusts Attorneys

-To schedule a free consultation and discuss your needs and concerns, contact special needs trust lawyers at the law office of Chayet & Danzo, LLC, today.
+To schedule a free consultation and discuss your needs and concerns, contact Chayet & Danzo, LLC today through this website or call 303-872-5980 to set up an appointment.